 I’ve been feeling sick to my stomach lately.
 I wonder what to say and what I can do to make a difference.
 Discrimination must stop!
 The old ways of thinking need to be challenged.
-I need to speak out about the rights of others and the oppression and fear that those with black skin experience.
+I need to speak out about the rights of others and the oppression and fear that those with Black skin experience that can lead to trauma and PTSD.
 Remaining silent is to condone the behavior.
 I do not condone the behavior.

 Please join me.
 Take on the responsibility of speaking up.
 Black lives matter, not in just life or death situations, but in their daily routines.
 They should never need to change their plans or take precautions based on reasonable fear because of the color of their skin.
 If you see or hear something discriminatory, say something.
 Awareness is powerful.
 Be part of the solution.